 In Year 1, ABC Corp. begins receiving a regular service for which it will pay \$180 at the end of the six-year contract.
-Management decided not to record the liability because it was not considered material.
+Management decided not to record the liability because it was not considered material in the prior years.
 Therefore, at the end of Year 5, the financial statements contain an understated liability of \$150 that has built up over five years (\$30 per year).
 This example assumes that no other errors are identified.